 In her 2016 Masterclass, Oprah gave this piece of advice to think about: “You cannot hear the still, small voice of your instinct, your intuition, what some people call God, if you allow the noise of the world to drown it out,” she said.
 Notice here that Oprah is not one to distinguish between instinct vs intuition.

-Tesla (1856 — 1943) was an inventor.
-One of the most famous of his inventions was the Tesla coil which enabled wireless technologies.
+Tesla (1856 — 1943), inventor, created the Tesla coil, enabling wireless technologies.
 He is credited by many sources for following his intuition in creating his inventions.

 “Be alone, that is the secret of invention; be alone, that is when ideas are born.”Nikola Tesla